haml/haml/README.md

 works on runtime.
 With the optimized language design, we can reduce the string concatenation to build attributes.

-#### Temple optimizers
-Hamlit is built with [Temple](https://github.com/judofyr/temple), which is a framework to build template engines and also used in Slim.
-By using the framework and its optimizers, Hamlit can reduce string allocation and concatenation easily.

 #### Static analyzer
 Hamlit analyzes Ruby expressions with Ripper and render it on compilation if the expression is static.
 And Hamlit can also compile string literal with string interpolation to reduce